abstractmachines/abstractmachines.github.io/_posts/2018-2-24-async-await-infinite-regression.md

 - In JS, functions are Objects. (*Functions are of the Function data type, which is an Object.
 [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions)*)
 - That means that they can be used like any other Object.
-- So, you can do a lot of stuff with functions.
+- So, you can do a lot of stuff with functions, including:
-- Including, passing them into functions as arguments.
+- We can pass functions into functions as arguments, and operate on those args.
+- We can return functions from functions.
 - That's it.
+That's what that sentence `functions are first-class objects in JS` means.

+> Callbacks are a great use case for "functions as first class objects" in JS.

 ## Callbacks

+WIP

 ## Objects